Affordable Wildlife Removal Thornhill – Squirrel and Raccoon Removal

 - Remove the pest animals from home.

 Affordable Wildlife Control has deep expertise in squirrel and raccoon removal in Brampton & Thornhill.
-One-way doors can be installed that allow the animal to leave, but not get back in.
+One-way doors can be installed that allow the animal to leave but not get back in.
 Babies must first be removed, and all entrances sealed.
-The second option is to trap the mother for removal from the home and then relocate mother and nest elsewhere.
-A third option is to remove the babies first and place them outside the home in a secure box or cage to lure the mother out.
+The second option is to trap the mother for home removal and then relocate the mother and nest elsewhere.
+A third option is to remove the babies and place them outside the home in a secure box or cage to lure the mother out.
 Then the access point can be sealed.
-Your animal control technician will select the best strategy for both the homeowner and the animals.
+Your animal control technician will select the best strategy for the homeowner and the animals.

 - Seal off entry points to prevent reentry

-Once the squirrels have been successfully evicted, Affordable Wildlife Control technicians will seal up entry points, using bite-proof barriers over vents, soffits, chimneys, dryer vents, and other openings.
+Once the squirrels have been successfully evicted, our wildlife control technicians will seal entry points using bite-proof barriers over vents, soffits, chimneys, dryer vents, and other openings.

 - Monitor and reassess as needed

-After removal, squirrels and raccoons may attempt to return to their old nest, or other wildlife may try to move in.
+After removal, squirrels and raccoons may return to their old nest, or other wildlife may try to move in.
 If you notice new animal activity after removal, contact Affordable Wildlife Control immediately.
-Rapid response will help the pests learn that your home is no longer a safe place to nest.
+The rapid response will help the pests learn that your home is no longer a safe place to nest.

 Your Wildlife Removal From Thornhill Homes Summary

 AAA Affordable Wildlife Control is experienced, licensed and insured for humane wildlife removal in your area.
-We can remove pest squirrels and raccoons using nonlethal methods, and create barriers so they don’t come back.
+We can remove pests, squirrels, and raccoons using nonlethal methods and create barriers so they don’t come back.
 We will also advise homeowners on ways to reduce the attractiveness of their homes and yards to local wildlife.
 We believe that preventing conflicts between humans and wildlife is preferable to try to eliminate wild animals from our shared habitats.